jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-30.md

-+++
+---
+title: "Visit to Samuel Rodgers"
+linkTitle: "Chapter 30"
-title=  "Visit of Samuel Rodgers" heading=  "1789 Chapter 30" description=  "Visit of Samuel Rodgers to Adam Smith" date=  2015-09-08 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-29" linkbtext=  "Chapter 29" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-31" linkftext=  "Chapter 31"
+description: "Visit of Samuel Rodgers to Adam Smith"
-+++
+date: 2015-07-28
+author: "Rae"
+image: "/covers/life.jpg"
+---

 Samuel Rogers was the author of the Pleasures of Memory.
 He went to Scotland to make its ‘home tour’.
 It was then much in vogue.